 Washington Irving 1783-1859 American writer lived here

-8 Argyll Street, London, United Kingdom where he lived
+8 Argyll Street, London, United Kingdom where they lived

 The American essayist Washington Irving, 1783-1859 lived in a house on this site 1819-1824

-Forward Trust Building, Calthorpe Road, Edgbaston, Birmingham, United Kingdom where he lived
+Forward Trust Building, Calthorpe Road, Edgbaston, Birmingham, United Kingdom where they lived

 The Argent Centre The Argent Centre is built on the site where Washington Irving conceived the Rip Van Winkle story.
 Designed by J.G.
 Bland for a gold pen manufacturer in 1863 employing 250 people.
 Florentine window tracing and multi coloured brick fascias make this Grade II listed building and excellent example of Italianate and polychromatic architecture popular in the 19th century.
 Directors had steam removed from the boilers for a Turkish bath and could also fence, play billiards, chess or recline on luxurious couches which lined their rooms.
 The premises were converted into small business units by Midland Industrial Assocation in 1988.

-The Argent Centre, Legge Lane, Jewellery Quarter, Birmingham, United Kingdom where he conceived the Rip Van Winkle story
+The Argent Centre, Legge Lane, Jewellery Quarter, Birmingham, United Kingdom where they conceived the Rip Van Winkle story

 Washington Irving Escribio en estas habitaciones sus Cuentos de la Alhambra en el ano de 1829

-The Emperor's Chambers - Nasrid Palaces - The Alhambra, Granada, Spain where he stayed (1828)
+The Emperor's Chambers - Nasrid Palaces - The Alhambra, Granada, Spain where they stayed (1828)

 Irving House formerly the home of Washington Irving Jnr.

-11 Commerce Street, New York, NY, United States where he lived
+11 Commerce Street, New York, NY, United States where they lived